 EDDIE BACCUS JR. BIO

-After 15 years of recording and touring with famed urban jazz ensemble Pieces of a Dream, saxophonist Eddie Baccus, Jr. stepped out on a lush, soulful and funky Journey To Love, his independent debut album.
-Though it has been extraordinarily well received, Baccus is excited about a remixed and remastered version of the collection, which also features three new songs.
-The Cleveland born and raised, Virginia based artist will be releasing the revamped version as part of a package with his soon to be released follow-up album whose title perfectly reflects Baccus’ life and career as he reflects on the last 20 years and looks forward to the future: Living The Dream.
+After 15 years of recording and touring with famed urban jazz ensemble Pieces of a Dream from 1995 to 2010, saxophonist Eddie Baccus Jr. stepped out on a lush, soulful and funky Journey To Love, a song him and a fellow clevelander and songwriter Alvin Frazier wrote which Eddie exclaims Alvin made the cake and I put the icing on it!
+Though it has been extraordinarily well received, yet never mass produced, Eddie has been considering releasing it, with Alvin as a bonus on his new project Living the dream.
+Baccus is excited about a remixed and remastered version of a collection of songs he has been working on for sometime now, which also features three new songs.
+The Cleveland born and raised, Virginia based artist will be releasing the album whose title perfectly reflects Baccus’ life and career as he reflects on the last 20 years and looks forward to the future: Living The Dream.

-Baccus is currently putting the finishing touches on the new album, which will feature jazz greats like keyboardist Russell Ferrante of the Yellowjackets, fellow saxmen Eric Marienthal and Elan Trotman, blues guitarist Robben Ford and a special guest appearance by Baccus’ father, organist Eddie Baccus, Sr., whose legendary resume includes stints with jazz legends Sonny Stitt, a young George Benson and Gene Ammons.
-Some of the new production touches Baccus has put on the new edition of Journey to Love include live drums throughout and live horns (featuring trumpeter Greg Boyer, who has played with Prince) on the Grover Washington, Jr. dedication “You’ll Be Remembered Always.”
-Brand new tracks include the nostalgic jazz song “Central Park”, the old school R&B tune “A Night To Remember” and a soon to be determined contemporary R&B hit.
+Baccus is currently putting the finishing touches on the new album, which will feature jazz greats like keyboardist Russell Ferrante of the Yellowjackets, fellow saxmen Eric Marienthal and Elan Trotman, blues guitarist Robben Ford and a special guest appearance by Eddie Baccus Sr’ father, organist Eddie Baccus, Sr., whose legendary resume includes stints with jazz legends Sonny Stitt, a young George Benson and Gene Ammons.
+Some of the new production touches Baccus has put on the new recording living the dream include live drums throughout and live horns (featuring trobonist and horn arranger Greg Boyer, who has played with Prince, P Junk and Chuck Brown) on the Grover Washington, Jr. dedication “You’ll Be Remembered Always.”
+Brand new tracks include the nostalgic pop song “How Deep is Your Love featuring Frank McComb”, the old school R&B tune “A Night To Remember” and a soon to be determined contemporary R&B hit.

-Like his hero Grover, Baccus switches artfully between soprano, alto and tenor, and on Living the Dream is also playing baritone sax and EWI.
-Since leaving Pieces of a Dream, he has been recording and performing live with his band Straight to the Point, a powerful group of musicians who live in the Beltway region (Maryland and Northern Virginia) and are “the best guys I’ve ever played with in my life.”
+Like his hero Grover Washington Jr, Baccus Jr switches artfully between soprano, alto and tenor, and on Living the Dream is also playing baritone sax and EWI.
+Since leaving Pieces of a Dream, he has been recording and performing live with his band Straight to the Point, a powerful group of musicians who live in the Beltway region (Maryland and Northern Virginia) and are“the best guys I’ve ever played with in my life.”
 His music is driven by the simple desire to connect with audience: “I always want to make music that is fun but that is also timeless and heartfelt.
 The story of the song ‘Journey To Love’ sums up how I feel perfectly.
-I wrote it four or five years ago and the first time I played it for an audience was on tour in Mozambique with Pieces.
+Alvin Frazier & I wrote it five or six years ago and the first time I played it for an audience was on tour in Mozambique with Pieces.
 I hadn’t even recorded it yet the people there clapped along and were moved by it so deeply.
-That’s exactly what I want to achieve each time I perform, to touch people through my music and make a difference in their lives with songs move the soul.
-I’m so happy to have the opportunity to share a new version of my first album with those who haven’t heard it as well as a new project I have put my heart and soul into.”
+That’s exactly what I want to achieve each time I perform, to touch people through my music and make a difference in their lives with songs that move the soul.
+I’m so happy to have the opportunity to share my music with the world and those who haven’t heard it, because I have put my heart and soul into all of it.”

-As a touring member of Pieces of a Dream for a decade and a half, Baccus had the opportunity to perform with and alongside a virtual who’s who in the traditional jazz, urban jazz and R&B words: Luther Vandross, Jeffrey Osborne, War, Candy Dulfer, Rick Braun, Grover Washington, Jr., George Duke, Bobby Watson, Greg Abate, Lester Bowie, EWF (Earth, Wind and Fire), Regina Carter, Dianne Reeves, Vesta Williams, Norman Conners, India Arie, George Benson, Miki Howard, Jean Carne, David Sanborn, Will Downing, Phil Perry, Najee, Gerald Albright, Kirk Whalum, Marcus Belgrave, Benny Golson, Bobby Lyle, Jeff Lorber, Ricky Lawson, Aaron Graves (Piano “Little Jimmy Scott”), Lenny Castro, Lil’ John Roberts, Phil Davis, Chris Coleman, Andre Gouche’, Giovanni Hildago, Eric Marienthal, James Carter, Curtis Fuller, Regina Belle, Rachelle Farrell, Ronny Jordan, Rhonda Smith (Prince’s Bass Player), Gerald Veasley, Average White Band, Stevie Wonder, Peter White and Walter Beasley.
+As a touring member of Pieces of a Dream for a decade and a half, Baccus had the opportunity to perform with and alongside a virtual who’s who in the traditional jazz, urban jazz and R&B words: Luther Vandross, Jeffrey Osborne, George Duke, War, Candy Dulfer, Rick Braun, Grover Washington Jr., Bobby Watson, Greg Abate, Lester Bowie, EWF(Earth, Wind and Fire), Regina Carter, Dianne Reeves, Vesta Williams, Norman Conners, India Arie, George Benson, Miki Howard, Jean Carne, David Sanborn, Will Downing, Phil Perry, Najee, Gerald Albright, Kirk Whalum, Marcus Belgrave, Benny Golson, Bobby Lyle, Jeff Lorber, Ricky Lawson, Aaron Graves (Piano “Little Jimmy Scott”), Lenny Castro, Rachelle Ferrele, Lil’ John Roberts, Phil Davis, Chris Coleman, Andre Gouche’, Giovanni Hildago, Eric Marienthal, James Carter, Curtis Fuller, Regina Belle, Rachelle Farrell, Miki Howard, Allyson Williams, Ronny Jordan, Rhonda Smith (Prince’s Bass Player), Gerald Veasley, Average White Band, Stevie Wonder, Peter White, Walter Beasley, Four80East and recently Brian Simpson.

-With his own band Straight to the Point, he has established a strong presence in the Beltway region via shows at venues like Proud Mary’s in Ft.
-Washington, Maryland, the Fish Market in Clinton, Maryland and numerous private functions.
-The band has performed with singer Vesta at the awards ceremony for the annual “100 Black Men” event and has toured behind Angela Bofill and Frank McComb.
-With the release of the Journey To Love/Living the Dream package, Baccus will be embarking on his first solo tour in 2013.
+With his own band Straight to the Point or with The Craig Alston Sundicate he has established a strong presence in the Beltway region via shows at venues like Proud Mary’s in Ft.
+Washington, Maryland, the Fish Market in Clinton, Maryland,, Phaze 10 in Baltimore, Maryland with The Craig Alston Syndicate and numerous private functions with high end wedding and corporate bands.
+The band has performed with singer Vesta at the awards ceremony for the annual “100 Black Men” event in Ohio to an audience of 20,000 and has toured behind Angela Bofill and Frank McComb.
+With the release of Living the Dream Baccus will be embarking on his first solo tour in 2016.

-Though Baccus is taking a more organic approach to re-recording the tracks on the new version of Journey to Love, the vibe, grooves and melodies of the original recordings endures.
-The opening title track is a dreamy, easy grooving “in the pocket” soprano ballad, a swaying romance that gives way to the adventurous; improvisation filled jazz fusion of “Far Far Away”, which also features a lead soprano voice.
-The eloquent late night ballad “I Adore You” opens the door for a morning full of simmering old school easy funk on “Checkmate”, which features snazzy soprano doubling and a crisp electric guitar solo.
-The Grover tribute “You’ll Be Remembered Always” is a balmy and breezy slice of tropical flavored whimsy, highlighted by Baccus’ wistful soprano and a strumming acoustic guitar.
-Other highlights include “Keep It Movin,’” with Baccus’ lighthearted soprano dancing over a clapping pocket funk groove; the gospel and blues tinged “L.T.’s Groove” (featuring organ and EWI), the buoyant old school soul-jazz jam “On The Up and Up”; and the sparsely arranged, slightly traditional jazz leaning “San Antonio Dreams.”
+Though Baccus is taking a more organic approach to recording the tracks on Living the Dream “Far Far Away written by John Lamkin and Eddie Baccus Jr.”, which also features a lead soprano voice.
+The eloquent late night ballad “I Adore You” opens the door for a morning full of simmering old school easy funk on “Checkmate written by Tony Pulizzi Jr. and Eddie Baccus Jr.”, which features snazzy soprano doubling and a crisp electric guitar soloing of Tony Pulizzi Jr. The Grover tribute “You’ll Be Remembered Always” is a balmy and breezy slice of tropical flavored whimsy, highlighted by Baccus’ wistful soprano and a strumming acoustic guitar.
+Other highlights include “Keep It Movin written by John Lamkin II and Eddie Baccus Jr.,’” with Baccus’ lighthearted soprano dancing over a clapping pocket funk groove; the gospel and blues tinged “L.T.’s Groove” (featuring organ and EWI), the buoyant old school soul-jazz jam “On The Up and Up”; and the sparsely arranged, slightly traditional jazz leaning “San Antonio Dreams.”

 FROM THE BEGINNING